What Is Hyperbaric Oxygen Therapy and Its Benefits?

 Who Can Benefit from HBOT?

-- Concussion and brain injury recovery
+- Concussion and brain injury recovery to restore cognitive function.

-- Chronic fatigue and fibromyalgia
+- Chronic fatigue and fibromyalgia to increase systemic energy levels.

-- Lyme disease and other inflammatory conditions
+- Lyme disease and other inflammatory conditions to combat persistent infection.

-- Anti-aging and cellular rejuvenation
+- Anti aging and cellular rejuvenation by reducing oxidative damage.

-- General wellness and performance optimization
+- General wellness and performance optimization for high performers.

 The Bottom Line

-Stay tuned to our Recover category for more science-backed insights on healing, recovery, and peak performance.
+Stay tuned to our Recover category for more science backed insights on healing, recovery, and peak performance.